MrBerkley/WeaveFormerV1/README.md

 ## Updates

-* 2023.04.19: 🐳 Training codes and config files are publicly available now.
-* 2023.04.09: Add features of detection and repair for various weave types.
+* 2023.06.06: Add features of detection and repair for various weave types.
-* 2023.02.10: Include additional weave detectors, producing more accurate detection and restoration.
+* 2023.06.01: Include additional weave detectors, producing more accurate detection and restoration.
-* 2022.10.05: Support image input for various weave types.
+* 2023.05.28: Support image input for various weave types.
 Try it to enhance your weave detection and restoration! 🖼️
-* 2022.09.14: Integrated to 🤗 Hugging Face.
-Try out online demo!
-[Hugging Face](https://huggingface.co/)
-* 2022.09.09: Integrated to 🚀 Replicate.
+* 2023.05.14: Integrated to 🚀 Replicate.
 Try out online demo!
 [Replicate](https://replicate.ai/)

 ## TODO
 * Add training code and config files